 - The class will be divided into four or five groups.
 Each group should choose a group leader to keep track of the group discussion by taking notes and then to summarize it to the rest of the class. - 2.
 Each group will then discuss for 10 minutes what questions about perception they would want to answer.
 The group should make a list of the three most interesting questions. - 3.
 Each group leader will make a three-minute (maximum) presentation of their group's questions.
 We will keep track of these ideas by writing them down on the blackboard.
 At the end of the presentations there will be at least 10 questions.
 There will then be a class discussion about these ideas.
 Each person should write down the three questions that most interest him/her. - 4.
 The groups will now reconvene and pick one question from the lists of questions compiled by the group members.
 Each group member should go to the library and locate two papers published within the last ten years related to the question.
 The papers should be published in one of the journals listed below.
 Each group member should make copies of these articles for themselves and for of the other group members. - 5.
 The group members should read all the articles gathered by their group and discuss these papers among themselves.
 The purpose of these discussions is to identify a question that can be answered by a relatively simple experiment. - 6.
 The group should now design an experiment that will answer the question your group has chosen.
-It will be very helpful during this stage to refer to the relevant chapters of the book Doing Psychology Experiments (Martin, 2007).
-Before the experiment is carried out you need to have it approved by the instructor or the TA.
+Before the experiment is carried out you need to have it approved by the instructor or the TA and you need to have completed your CITI training.